sunfounder/pico_4wd_car/docs/source/module/grayscale_create_module.rst

             else:
                 print(gs.get_line_status())

-#.
+**2. Add threshold changeable function**

     We have written cliff and black line thresholds in this module(library), but the thresholds are different for different environments when using it.
 So 2 other functions were created to make it easy for you to modify the thresholds in the main program.

     .. code-block:: python
         :emphasize-lines: 23,24,26,27,33,34